 Working with the Mark Bruce Company motivates and stretches the students to achieve their potential and gives students the chance to develop their acting skills due to the narrative and emotive nature of Dracula.

-This award winning show has delighted thousands of audience members and there are lots of opportunities for amateur dancers, developing actors and keen audience members to get involved and inspired by great dance theatre.
+Dracula has delighted thousands of audience members and there are lots of opportunities for amateur dancers, developing actors and keen audience members to get involved and inspired by great dance theatre.
 As Dracula is an exciting, highly visual and enthralling piece it attracts those who would not normally attend dance theatre presenting an excellent chance to deepen their understanding and engagement with this art form.

 Mark Bruce continues to teach contemporary classes to professional companies throughout the world.